Kieran-Weaver/autotwit/README.md

 compressed using Zstandard.
 Strings are escaped using quotes, and \ is used to escape characters such as newline, tab, or " which would break CSV readers.

 `tools/wayback.cpp` is used by `scripts/pool.py` to convert the JSON input to CSV format.

+### CSV Filters

+`tools/ascii` filters the CSV data to only include lines that contain all ASCII characters.

+### TF-IDF

+`tools/wordhash` sorts IDF data and generates a XOR Filter to speed up later stages of processing.